What Does The Law Say About Driving While Intoxicated?

 The rest of the statute defines the mandatory penalties assessed after conviction.

-At a minimum, conviction carries $3,575 in fines and surcharges, along with a requisite license suspension.
-Beyond that, additional fees, mandatory alcohol education, possible jail time and the installation of an ignition interlock system may all be assessed.
+At a minimum, conviction carries between $4,000.00 and up to more than $10,000.00 in fines and surcharges, along with a requisite license suspension and installation of an ignition interlock device.
+Beyond that, additional fees, mandatory alcohol education, and possible jail time may all be assessed.

 Find a comprehensive overview of New Jersey’s penalties for DWI here.